Beak and Nail Care in Birds

 What else can I do at home to help the beak and nails?

-Do not use sandpaper perch covers, as they do not keep the nails short and could cause terrible sores on the bottom of the feet.
+Sandpaper perch covers are not recommended.
+They do not keep the nails short and could cause ulcers or abrasions on the undersides of the feet.
 Birds also tend to pick the sand off these perches and can develop gastrointestinal obstructions from the ingested sand.
 Non-toxic, clean branches available commercially from pet stores are acceptable perches for pet birds.

 Related Articles